guttih/voffcon/README.md

 ## Getting up and running
 ### Run the mongodb server
 #### Windows
+##### Install MongoDb
+If MongoDb is not installed you will need to install it.
+See this instructions how to do that [here](https://docs.mongodb.com/manual/installation/).

-Use windows file explorer to create the folders C:\data and C:\data\db.
-Then Run the mongo server by Double-clicking on the file "C:\Program Files\MongoDB\Server\3.4\bin\mongod.exe“.
+Use windows file explorer to:
+- Create the folders "C:\data" and "C:\data\db".
+- Then Run the mongo server by Double-clicking on the file "C:\Program Files\MongoDB\Server\3.4\bin\mongod.exe“.

 Or just use the windows command shell, by typing the following commands.
 ```shell